 Melissa Rubin Recording Secretary

 I am inspired by this organization filled with bright, committed and passionate professionals and offering excellent learning and networking opportunities.
 I am honored to take an active role on the Marketing and Social Media Committee and on the Executive Board as Recording Secretary to ensure the extraordinary resources of the CCC are available now and in the future.
-I am interning in the Career Development Department of Northeastern and loving how this new profession utilizes my MSW background and extensive experience in fundraising, community organization and teaching.
+I am currently working as a Career Navigator at JVS Boston after getting my start in the profession in the Career Development Department of Northeastern University.
+I love how this profession utilizes my MSW background and extensive experience in fundraising, community organization and teaching.
+I love helping others meet their goals and enjoy all the people with whom I work, from colleagues to clients.